 Webelos Scouts wear the Webelos neckerchief (plaid with the Webelos emblem), Webelos neckerchief slide (handmade slides are also acceptable), Webelos cap, and Webelos belt buckle.

 Note that the Webelos belt buckle will fit either the blue or the olive belt, but the adventure loop recognitions fit only on the blue web belt.

 Badges and Insignia

-When a boy first joins Cub Scouting, his uniform will display only those badges that identify his status: the World Crest, which shows him to be a member of the worldwide Scouting movement; the national flag; his council strip; his pack number; and his den number.
-As he progresses, the Cub Scout will earn badges, pins, medals, and other insignia that tell of his accomplishments in Scouting.
+When a child first joins Cub Scouting, their uniform will display only those badges that identify their status: the World Crest, which shows they are a member of the worldwide Scouting movement; the national flag; council strip; pack number; and den number.
+As a Cub Scout progresses, they will earn badges, pins, medals, and other insignia that tell of their accomplishments in Scouting.
 These items should be added to the uniform only after they have been earned.

 For guidance on the proper placement of all badges and insignia, see the BSA’s Uniform and Insignia Guide (No. 33066, available at your local council service center) or download the uniform inspection sheet for Cub Scouts or Webelos.

 In general, every Cub Scout should wear his uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.
 When playing sports, going to camp, or participating in other physical activities, a pack may opt to have the Cub Scouts wear an alternate uniform, such as an activity shirt.
 Pack leaders should provide advance notice of any occasion when the boys should wear anything other than the complete uniform.

 Here are some tips for wearing the uniform: